 During those years at Daybreak, Henri continued to write and teach.
 He spent time developing deep friendships while also providing physical and spiritual care to the ‘core members’ as they are called, experiencing for himself the profound mutuality present in the gifts you not only give but receive while caring for another.
 It was also during this period that he found himself struggling with his own mental health, taking time away at one point for intense therapy to treat a profound psychological and emotional crisis.

 A prolific writer, Henri went on to publish nearly forty books during his lifetime..
 Although Henri’s formation is rooted in the Christian tradition, his desire was to engage people of all faiths and walks of life.
 His background in both spirituality and psychology allowed him to provide insights and language which bridged the sacred and the secular, appealing to wide and varied audiences.

 Nouwen lived a very full life until his untimely death in 1996 at the age of sixty-four.
 Writers and researchers continue to explore his literary legacy and works associated with him continue to be published.
 Over the years, I have continued to be connected with the Henri Nouwen Society, and for the last number of years have been involved particularly in their Caregiver Initiative.
 I am currently a Trustee with the Henri Nouwen Legacy Trust, and look forward to promoting Henri’s legacy for years to come.

-For more information, please visit their website, henrinouwen.org, to enjoy the podcasts, ad sign up for free daily emails of Henri’s wisdom.
+For more information, please visit their website, henrinouwen.org, to enjoy the podcasts, and sign up for free daily emails of Henri’s wisdom.
 You can also explore the books, videos and other information available and how Henri’s ‘Spirituality of Caregiving’ continues to inspire those who care for others.
 The Society is also active on facebook and instagram!

-Other resources available on the website include
+Other resources highlighted on the website include